As one of the best Divorce Lawyers in Maryland, we can help you with your divorce case!

 Divorce law covers the division of property, child custody alimony, and child support.
 As a result, it is best that estranged spouses hire family lawyers who have in-depth knowledge and experience in divorce and related issues, and above all, a good mastery of the family law.

 For some divorcing couples, the marital property settlement is one of the easier agreements to reach.
-For other spouses, negotiating a fair marital property settlement is a major stumbling block to finalizing the divorce.
+For other spouses, negotiating a reasonable marital property settlement is a major stumbling block to finalizing the divorce.
 This is why you need the best divorce lawyer to handle your case and ensure that you are treated fairly.

-At The Law Offices of Lloyd A. Malech, we serve as aggressive advocates on behalf of clients who need a strong lawyer to make sure they get a fair result in their marital property settlement.
+At the Law Offices of Lloyd A. Malech, we serve as aggressive advocates on behalf of clients who need a strong divorce lawyer to make sure they get the best result in their marital property settlement.
 This is one of the reasons we stand out among Maryland divorce attorneys!

-Our law firm is located in Bethesda, and we serve clients throughout Maryland and the greater Washington, DC metro area Lloyd A. Malech, a seasoned trial lawyer, has 25+ years of experience handling divorces in Maryland and DC courts.
+Our law firm is in Bethesda, and we serve clients throughout Maryland and the greater Washington, DC metro area Lloyd A. Malech, a seasoned trial lawyer, has 25+ years of experience being a divorce lawyer in Maryland and DC courts.

 Marital Property Settlements: The Basics

 In both Maryland and the District of Columbia, property division during a divorce is guided by the principle of equitable distribution.
 Equitable distribution means that marital property — and marital debt — must be divided fairly between the spouses but not necessarily equally.

 Unlike Maryland, in DC, the Courts can divide marital debt.
 In Maryland, though the Courts do not divide the marital debt, the Courts do look at each party’s debts and may consider the debts when allocating marital assets between the divorcing spouses.

 The marital property settlement must specify the distribution of all assets — including real estate — that was acquired or that appreciated in value during the marriage.
 Separate property of each spouse remains the property of each spouse.